-Birds are curious and like to learn.
-Luckily, they have enough opportunity to do so from their very first day.
+Birds are curious and like to learn from their very first day.
 During the onboarding process, they already get to know all of our individual departments.

 We also learn as a swarm.
 In our Bird University sessions, employees get the chance to show what they are capable of in a workshop environment where everybody has a chance to present something they would like the other birds to know about.
 This can be their personal favourite top ten keyboard shortcuts or best practices when dealing with clients.

 In order that Testbirds evolves as a company like each Bird, we’re constantly striving for improvement and innovative ideas.
 These can be brought in through different ways from each Bird and executed across departments and positions in task forces and workstreams.

 In sales it’s extremely helpful to exchange experiences, nationally and internationally.
 Also, you don’t lose connection with the Birds in the other offices, which I personally find very important.